Spinal Cord Injury Attorney in Albuquerque

 If you suffer a blow to your back or neck, the bones of your spinal column can break or fracture and cause damage to the spinal cord, the bundle of nerves that run from the base of the head through the center of the spinal column down to the waist.
 Any trauma to the spinal cord can disrupt the nerve signals transmitted from the brain to other parts of the body and cause partial or complete paralysis.
 Paraplegia is a form of paralysis that affects a person’s torso and legs.
 Quadriplegia is defined as paralysis of the torso as well as the arms and legs.
 A person may lose sensation and use of the arms and legs even if the spinal cord is not severed.

-Spinal cord injuries are categorized as either complete or incomplete based on the degree of loss of sensation and motor control.
+Spinal cord injuries are based on the degree of loss of sensation and motor control in two categories:

 Types of Spinal Cord Injuries